A foray into farming films

 Moving to the (human) faces behind farming, these films aren’t for the faint-hearted.
 They offer an insight into the emotional experiences, such as grief and guilt, that can underpin family farming and transform relationships with the land from idyllic to haunting.
 Whether you are a Yorkshire native, farming fan or film buff, these are worth a watch if you appreciate ways of seeing that make you think.
 They may be works of fiction, but are a refreshing commentary on the social sustainability of farming without relying on sentimentality.

-A farmer’s daughter moves back to the family farm in Somerset after her brother’s death to work with her father.
-She is greeted by a farm bearing flooding, disease and financial struggles which exacerbate fraught relationships with those who treat her as an outsider resented for leaving to become a vet.
+A farmer’s daughter moves back to the family farm in Somerset to work with her father after her brother’s death.
+She is greeted by a farm bearing flooding, disease and financial struggles which exacerbate fraught relationships with those who resent her for leaving to become a vet.

 Along similar lines for portraying mental illness as a result of a traumatic upbringing, a farmer’s daughter moves back to the family farm in Yorkshire after her father’s death.
 In dispute with her brother about the succession of the farm, she faces the burden of inherited practices that threaten her chances of taking over the tenancy.